rwaldron/tc39-notes/es8/2017-03/mar-22.md

 ### #852 Move side-effecty toIndex in TA constructor to before detached check

-BT: Current spec won't throw when `toIndex` causes buffer to be detached
+BT: Current spec won't throw when `toIndex` causes buffer to be detached.
-1. Add another isDetached array buffer check
+1. Add another isDetached array buffer check.
-2. I think moving the toIndex further up is the correct way here
+2. I think moving the toIndex further up is the correct way here.

 AWB: Does moving it up change the order in which arguments are examined?